Hangul consonant and vowel tables

 The following tables of consonants and vowels (jamo) of the Korean alphabet (Hangul) display (in blue) the basic forms in the first row and their derivatives in the following row(s).
-They are separated into tables of initials (leading consonants), vowels (medial) and finals (trailing consonants).
+They are divided into initials (leading consonants), vowels (middle), and finals tables (trailing consonants).

 The jamo shown below are individually romanized according to the Revised Romanization of Hangeul (RR Transliteration), which is a system of transliteration rules between the Korean and Roman alphabets, originating from South Korea.
 However, the tables below are not sufficient for normal transcription of the Korean language as the overarching Revised Romanization of Korean system takes contextual sound changes into account.

 Leading consonants

 Called choseong, or "initials", there are 19 initial consonants, whereof one (ㅇ) is silent, and five (ㄲ, ㄸ, ㅃ, ㅆ, ㅉ) are doubled:

 Medial vowels

 Called jungseong, or "vowels", there are 21 medial vowels:

 Trailing consonants

 Called jongseong, or "finals", there are 27 final consonants; with the additional case of no final consonant, there is a total of 28 possibilities: